REEPHAM

 Stained glass window in St Mary's |

 A local myth tells that three sisters were responsible for the building of the 3 churches in Reepham - one for each of them!
 This myth led to the design of the town sign which shows a group of three churches, villagers, farm labourers, sheep, lambs and the sisters themselves!
-You will find the town sign in front of the church (a picture can be found at the top of this guided tour). |
+You will find the town sign in front of the church (a picture can be found above). |

-Booton Church of St Michael and All Angels is a highly individual church.
+Booton Church of St Michael the Archangel is a highly individual church.
 It was created on the shell of a medieval building in the 19th century by the rector Revd Whitwell Elwin over a period of 50 years.
 Its a gothic fantasy, with palace-like towers on the outside, and hosts of oak angels and stained glass on the inside.
-No tour of Norfolk's churches is complete without a visit to Booton! |
+No tour of Norfolk's churches is complete without a visit to Booton!
+Booton is only a 5 to 10 minute drive from Reepham. |

 St Michael the Archangel Church Booton |